 Helped organise an end of year exhibition for National Diploma students to show off their artwork.

 Learning Environment Content Developer Burton College September 2003 – September 2004 Managed the content for the College’s Learning Environment.
-This included creating new interactive educational resources to aid students, and working with teachers to create specific materials cater best for their students’ needs.
+This included creating new interactive educational resources to aid students, and working with teachers to create specific materials to cater best for their students’ needs.

 Reproduced several full biology modules as interactive resources, including interactive tasks and animated diagrams and equations.